Study Abroad Tips: 4 Common Questions from Families

-But, as parents facilitating this special experience, you may be looking for some practical study abroad tips that can help your child while they’re away.
+But, as parents or guardians facilitating this special experience, you may be looking for some practical study abroad tips that can help your child while they’re away.
 Here are answers to four of the most common questions parents often have.

 1. How Can I Stay in Contact with My Student Studying Abroad?

 Students can stay in constant contact with their families through email as well as recommended free apps such as WhatsApp, Skype, FaceTime, and Facebook Messenger.
 All of these communication options are available on their mobile devices whenever they have an internet connection.
-As a parent, it’s a good idea to take the time to download these apps—and practice using them—before your student departs.
+As a family member, it’s a good idea to take the time to download these apps—and practice using them—before your student departs.

 “We highly encourage students to put down their devices and engage fully in the community, however social media and consistent communication help keep families involved and are also essential to student learning and development during study away opportunities,” says Kate Kimanzi, assistant director at the Center for Global Learning and Engagement at Azusa Pacific University.

 2. Can I Visit My Student While He or She Is Studying Abroad?